-Amid economies devastated by the Covid-19 pandemic, Brands in Africa have surged from 4per cent to 17 per cent from 2020 to 2022.
+Amid the negative impacts of the Covid-19 pandemic on developing economies, brands in Africa have surged from 4per cent to 17 per cent from 2020 to 2022.

-Speaking during the 12th annual Brand Africa 100, Africa Best Brands 2022 held in Lagos, Nigeria, Chairman, Brand Africa, Mr. Thebe Ikalafeng while urging brand builders in Africa to build brands that travels beyond the shores of Africa, he said: “After a 5-year decline, African brands have surged 4% to 17% from an all-time low of 13% in 2020 and 2021 in the 2022 Brand Africa 100 Africa’s Best Brands survey and ranking of the best brand in Africa”.
+Speaking during the 12th Annual Brand Africa 100, Africa Best Brands 2022 held in Lagos, Chairman, Brand Africa, Mr. Thebe Ikalafeng, while urging brand builders in Africa to build brands that travel beyond the shores of Africa, he said: “After a 5-year decline, African brands have surged 4.0 percentage points to 17 percent from an all-time low of 13 percent in 2020 and 2021 in the 2022 Brand Africa 100 Africa’s Best Brands survey and ranking of the best brands in Africa”.

-“Overall, South Africa’s MTN, has returned to the Top 10 as the highest ranking African brand and traded places with Dangote as the #1 African brand recalled when prompted to consolidate its status as the #1 African brand.
+He stated: “Overall, South Africa’s MTN, has returned to the Top 10 as the highest ranking African brand.

-“Dangote, the pre-eminent African brand founded in 1981 by Nigerian Aliko Dangote, emerged as the #1 brand that symbolises African pride in a question where Brand Africa sought to establish which brand in Africa is a flag carrier and embodiment of rising optimism and pride in Africa.
-South Africa, led by MTN, leads the African list, with Nigeria, led by Dangote, the overall #1 brand, at 28%, and Kenya with flag carrier, Kenya Airways, at 8% and Ethiopia, with its flag carrier brand, Ethiopian Airline at 4%.
+“Dangote, the pre-eminent African brand founded in 1981 by Nigerian Aliko Dangote, emerged as the #1 brand that symbolises African pride in a question where Brand Africa sought to establish which brand in Africa is a flag carrier and embodiment of rising optimism and pride in Africa.”

 DStv, also consolidated its position as the top African media brand for the second year running, while Channels TV led as the top Nigerian media brand, in a category that is fast going digital and mobile.